jrie/flagCookies/README.md

 ## Important privacy notice
 - No cookie information besides the name and domain name are stored inside FlagCookies to work, no values, no direct details.
 - No session data or details are stored or processed
-- No history of visited domains or any other tracking is used.
+- No history of visited domains or websies or any other tracking is used.

 ### Before you use this addon
-This add-on is mainly aimed at power users, this might sounds harsh, but it is not!
+This add-on is mainly aimed at power users, this might sound harsh, but it is not!

-In order to get the most out of FlagCookies, you have to define either own rules for websites, or cookies explicity, or use the "Global Flag", or "Auto flag" modes.
+To get the most out of FlagCookies, you have to define either own rules for websites, or cookies explicity, or use the "Global Flag", or "Auto flag" modes.
 Also, in case you use payment services, be advised to disable the "Global flag" feature temporarily.
-For example when using Paypal or other shopping/payment provider websites and such.
+For example when using Paypal or other shopping/payment provider websites and services.

 ### *Long story made short* - Basic usage
-1) Use `Global mode` if you are surfing, this will remove all kind of cookies while you browsing the web if not protected by `profile` mode.
+1) Use `Global mode` if you are surfing, this will remove all kind of cookies while browsing the web if not protected by `profile` mode.

-2) Use `Auto flag` settings which will remove all cookies for one website/domain - this can be useful if you only want to automatically remove these page cookies every time you are surfing on it.
+2) Use `Auto flag` which will remove all cookies for one website/domain - this can be useful if you only want to automatically remove these page cookies every time you browse this website.

-3) Use `Profile mode` either globally for a website, protecting all cookies of that domain if nothing no cookies are picked.
+3) Use `Profile mode` either globally for a website, protecting all cookies of that domain if no cookies are picked as profile cookies.
 Or protect single cookies even when `Global flag` or `Auto flag` modes are active.

-4) `Click / Flag` and set rules for each cookie individually
+4) `Click / Flag` and set rules for each cookie individually, works together with the other modes.

 ## Features

 **FlagCookies distinguishes between http(s)://domain.net and http(s)://subdomain.domain.net** for the following features:

 * Detects and displays stored browser cookies, storage data, and be able to manage (flag) and delete those while browsing, either automatically through ***global*** or ***auto flag*** mode or by explicit decision
-* **Flag cookies** either to be explicitly **deleted** even without *global* or *auto flag* mode or set them to be **permitted** and protected from removal by *global* or *auto flag* modes
+* **Flag cookies** either to be explicitly **deleted** even without *global* or *auto flag* mode or set them to be **permitted** or protected from removal by *global* or *auto flag* modes
 * **Profile** mode for a domain or cookies - to switch between *logged into a website/service* and *not logged in* modes in order to remove or keep cookies on demand
 * **Auto flag** mode only affecting this particular (sub)domain, removing every domain cookie which is not permitted or used as ***profile cookie***, this also includes third-party and cross origin cookies.
 * Support for *Firefox Multi-Account-Containers*
 * **Preferences** allowing to import and export settings to a ZIP file.
 Import does not work in private windows!
 * **Preferences** allows to manage *logged in profile* cookies, delete all domain settings and add-on settings
 * An **Action log** avaible in Preferences which provides output of what FlagCookies is doing.
-The **Action log** is disabled by defaul due to performance improvements and RAM usage - even so the log is cleared mostly on reload
+The **Action log** is disabled by default due to performance improvements and RAM usage - even so the log is cleared mostly on reload
-* **Displays count** of deleted cookies in the browser toolbar icon and in addition a summary of the action log when hovering the toolbar icon
+* **Displays count** of deleted cookies in the browser toolbar icon and in addition a summary of the action log when hovering the toolbar icon if the action log is enabled
-* Optional **notifications**, disabled by default for: **profile mode** shortcut activation/deactivation, ***cookies removed display*** and ***notifications enabled/disabled message***
+* Optional **notifications**
 * Support for firstPartyIsolate/firstPartyDomain cookies
 * Support for container tabs/contextual identities